History of Atlanta: Recent events

 In 2009, the Atlanta Public Schools cheating scandal began, which ABC News called the "worst in the country", resulting in the 2013 indictment of superintendent Beverly Hall.

 Starting in October 2011, Occupy Atlanta staged demonstrations against banks and AT&T to protest alleged greed by those companies.

+Significantly, in March 2020, Atlanta went to the national lockdown and social economic problems, where the city was impacted by COVID-19 pandemic.
+Following the approval of the first COVID-19 vaccines in Georgia, free and voluntary vaccination against the disease began in the city on December 14, 2020.
+However, many COVID-19 restrictions in the city were lifted up by June 2021.

-In 2020, protests that developed into riots and looting occurred across Atlanta; mainly in the Downtown and Buckhead neighborhoods.
+In late May 2020 following George Floyd's murder, protests that developed into riots and looting occurred across Atlanta; mainly in the Downtown and Buckhead neighborhoods.
 Notable buildings and museums such as The CNN Center and The College Football Hall of Fame were vandalized.

 In 2021, a series of mass shootings struck massage parlors in Atlanta and the surrounding area.
 Eight people were killed and a ninth person was wounded.
 A suspect was arrested on the same day as the incidents in Crisp County, south of Atlanta.

-In 2023, Atlanta was subject to a terrorist attack by an international band of "violent agitators" on a public safety training center.
-This followed a smaller such attack in December 2022.
+In 2021, a police training center that critics have called Cop City became controversial.
+The controversy attracted international attention after a protestor, Manuel Esteban Paez Teran was killed by police in January 2023.